Hugging meditation brings deep peace.

 My best friend, however, is a different type of hugger.
 She holds me close, inhales, then gently leans in and rests her cheek on my head – hey, she’s tall!
 And we just meld for those few moments, breathing.

 There’s a lot to be said about breathing, besides being essential for living, of course.
 Conscious breathing unites the body and mind and awakens your appreciation of everything related to that moment.
-It is almost mesmerising in a nice way.
+It is almost mesmerizing in a nice way.

 Alternately, doing things absentmindedly?
 Not the same thing.
 Why, you may not even remember the moment, much as you try.